News & Insights | Culturally Safe Recruitment: Practical Steps for Employers

 1) Co-design with community partners

 If you’re hiring Aboriginal and Torres Strait Islander people, partner with community organisations and advisors early.
 Avoid designing programs in isolation.
+Genuine co-design means involving partners while decisions are still open, not asking for endorsement of a plan that is already set.

 2) Make the job ad clear and welcoming

 • Avoid unnecessary barriers (for example, experience requirements that don’t match the job).
+Ask whether each requirement genuinely predicts success in the role, or just narrows the pool.

 Need recruitment support?
 See staffing services.